 Websites, Blogging, Videos and Podcasting and beyond.
 If you already have experience in the cannabis industry, you could share your knowledge to earn an income though advertising or other forms of monetization.

 Examples of successful cannabis-only social networks include Leafwire geared towards businesses, and GrowDiaries for hobby growers.
-Though, there are also plenty of small, closer-knit communities like Percy’s Grow Room and the Canadian Weed Forum that have solid communities and steady growth.
+Though, there are also plenty of small, closer-knit communities like Percy’s Grow Room.

 If you have special knowledge or expertise you can share, and like learning new things – cannabis website publishing might be a good fit.

 Consulting is a good way to get rewarded for being old. <– fun fact.
 Though, with Cannabis; younger generations might have an advantage.
 In Canada, budtenders like CannabizzzJane have pivoted their government-required training to help cannabis brands better market their products.